The CHRN is used for registering economic operators. The CHRN is not used for registering devices.

 Wait for at least one week after registering the company, then contact the swissdamed support team via Support (swissmedic.ch)

-Contact the swissdamed support team via Support (swissmedic.ch) with the following details: company name, first name, last name and e-mail address of the designated company admin.
+Contact the swissdamed support team via Support (swissmedic.ch) and provide the following information: company name, first name, last name, and email address of the person who will act as company admin.
+A commercial register extract is also required – or a residential address registration document if the applicant is a natural person.

 - If your company was registered via Zefix, the details of your company are synchronised automatically with Zefix.
 Therefore, the data in Zefix first has to be updated before the new data can be viewed in swissdamed.